VESA Explained: How to Find the Right TV Bracket

 VESA FDMI Standards

 Most often, VESA FDMI specifications are represented by numbers and will be listed on the box or the website you purchased from.
 Common VESA sizes include 75x75, 100x100, 100x200, and 200x200, but they can go as high as 800x800.
-The FDMI figures are literally the measurement in millimeters vertically and horizontally between the holes.
+The FDMI figures are the literal measurement in millimeters vertically and horizontally between the holes.

 These measurements are directly associated with the size of your screen.
 The smaller the screen, the smaller the numbers will typically be.
 The holes are spread out so that they disperse the weight evenly.